 In picture: Rishi Kapoor with a 'dafali' a musical instrument he made popular.

-Satisfied as an artiste, Rishi Kapoor, recently said the only dream he harbours at 66 is to visit his ancestral home in Peshawar.
+Satisfied as an artiste, Rishi Kapoor, a couple of years ago said the only dream he harbours is to visit his ancestral home in Peshawar.
 "I have been fortunate enough to visit Pakistan [he shot Heena there in 1990], but I would love to go there again.
 It's been 70 years and we are still fighting over Kashmir.
-Pakistan should realise India will never give Kashmir to them."
+Pakistan should realise India will never give Kashmir to them," told Rishi to media.

 In picture: Rishi Kapoor with Amjad Khan's son Shadab Khan.